AllenAJ/AS3-SocketJS/README.md

 # Sockets
-Using Node.js with socket connection to connect with Actionscript for real-time 2tier connection
+Using Node.js with socket connection to connect with Actionscript for real-time p2p tier connection.